nwinkler/sourcetree-stash-custom-actions/README.md

 The custom actions currently have the following limitations:

 * They only work on Mac OS X. The scripts are written using _Bash_, but make use of some OS-specific functions, e.g. the `pbcopy` command for copying to the system clipboard, or the `open` command for opening a URL in the default web browser.
-* They only work for project repos, not for user repos.
 * They only work for remotes called `origin`.
 * Error handling is only rudimentary.
 In case of an error in the _Copy Stash Commit URL_ command, the error message is copied to the system clipboard.
 * No automated installation script

 ## Installation
 The first step is to clone this repo to your local machine, then follow the instructions per operating system.

 ### Mac OS X
 There's no automated way to install these in SourceTree, since the SourceTree configuration for the custom actions is kept in `~/Library/Application Support/SourceTree/actions.plist`.

 To install the custom actions manually, open the SourceTree preferences (_SourceTree > Preferences_) and switch to the _Custom Actions_ tab.
 There, add the following custom commands: